makerdao/community/governance/polls/MIP10c7-SP1 - Update ETHUSD Data Model - September 21, 2020.md

 ---
-title: MIP10c7-SP1 Governance Poll to update the Data Model of the ETHUSD Oracle - September 21, 2020
+title: Update the Data Model of the ETHUSD Oracle (MIP10c7-SP1) - September 21, 2020
 summary: The Governance Poll will determine whether the proposal at hand will proceed to an Executive Vote.
 discussion_link: https://forum.makerdao.com/t/mip10c7-sp1-update-ethusd-data-model/4106
 vote_type: Plurality Voting